Moataz-E/av-1/README.md

 **Programming Language:** MATLAB

-**Goal:** Detect and track a set of coloured marbles through a video feed.
+**Goal:** Detect and track a set of coloured marbles throughout a video feed.

 In this project, you will find the classes used to represent images and marbles, auxilary functions that served various purposes, along with a report detailing